anssilaitila/contact-list/README.txt

 * [Submit Contact](https://www.contactlistpro.com/contact-list/submit-contact/)
 * [Search Contacts](https://www.contactlistpro.com/contact-list/search-contacts/)

-= Contact List – a free solution for creating a directory for WordPress =
+= Contact List – a free solution for creating a business directory for WordPress =

 * Direct email to contacts from the front-end form
 * 2 directory views: a complete list of all contact data and a simpler table type view